 Unit 3: Settings where interpersonal - counselling skills are used- School, NGOs, Hospitals, Corporates.
 Designing and implementing a work integrated mental well being interventions at their work settings using their supportive role.

 Methodology: Lecture method, discussion based method - Plenary and Small Group- activity based.

 CCS 2 : Establishing Boundaries for the Helping Role: 4 CREDITS (60 hrs)

-The aim of the course is to enable the learner use a range of counselling skills to facilitate the helping interaction in their professional situations/contexts in an ethical and safe manner.
-It also aims to train the learners to work empathically as a helper in their professional situations/contexts.
-This course will emphasize the need to focus on the helpee’s person/subject/ needs and concerns inthe use the concepts of Frameworks and Boundaries of counselling theory and practice.
+The aim of the course is to enable the learner use the key concepts in understanding boundaries in counselling skills to facilitate the helping interaction in their professional situations/contexts in an appropriate and effective manner.
+It also aims to increase the learners ability to work with boundaries empathically, as a helper in their professional situations/contexts.
+This course will emphasize the need tofocus on the helpee's person/subject/ needs and concerns inthe use the concepts of Frameworks and Boundaries of counselling theory and practice.

 Learner Objectives: On completion of this course, the learner will be able to:

 Unit 1: Relevance of establishing boundaries- Advantages and disadvantage Concepts of Frames, Maps and Territory and Boundaries

 Unit 2: Setting boundaries as a helper - with regard to time, physical space, structure of the session (beginning, middle and end stage) Managing Healthy Boundaries.

 Unit 3: Nature and limits of confidentiality for helping role within the established boundaries.

 Unit 4: Applying establishing boundaries in their personal and professional contexts- difficulties or challenges in setting up and working in these boundaries.
 Factors leading to the challenges and or factors facilitating the set and work within these boundaries.